Comments workflow

 The user message should include:

-• nodes: The nodes of the document (obtained from tiptapRead)
+• content: The content of the document (obtained from tiptapRead)

 • threads: The existing threads in the document (obtained from getThreads)